 Llandudno prom and pier

-Seagulls are well known for stealing food from the pier walkers, so if you want to enjoy a panad and a bite to eat in peace, why not visit Providero Coffeehouse on Upper Mostyn Street which is a very popular meeting place for mums and their babies.
+Seagulls are well known for stealing food from the pier walkers, so if you want to enjoy a panad and a bite to eat in peace, why not visit Providero Coffeehouse, a café on Mostyn Street, which is a popular meeting place for mums and their babies.
 After a walk in the sea air, your child (and you) will have a good night’s sleep for sure!

 Follow Caffis a Babis on Instagram for more family-friendly walks and cafes inspiration.